 Trae Young's 38-point double-double leads Hawks past Raptors 125-104

-TORONTO — Trae Young scored 38 points and had 11 assists to lead the Atlanta Hawks past the Toronto Raptors 125-104 on Friday.
+Trae Young scored 38 points and had 11 assists to lead the Hawks past Toronto 125-104 on Friday as Atlanta snapped a five-game losing skid and leapfrogged the Raptors for 10th in the NBA's Eastern Conference.
+Toronto had three offensive boards to the Hawks' 16 and were outrebounded 55-32 overall.

+"That was one of our emphases, that they're a good offensive rebounding team," said Scottie Barnes, who led Toronto with 23 points.
+"They sent a lot of guys to the glass but we knew we needed to box out.

+"Even if they got some offensive rebounds, we still could have took advantage of that by getting the ball to the net and playing the right way."

+"I think there was some unfortunate bounces as well, but I think for the most part, we just have to do a better job helping out," he said.
+"It’s a little bit on everybody, especially with those long rebounds after how many threes that they shot.

+"Got to be ready for those, and pick-and-roll situations.
+We've all just got to help each other out."

-Young made three fewer three-pointers than the entire Raptors roster combined as Atlanta (10-14) snapped a five-game losing skid.
+Young made seven three-pointers — three fewer than the entire Raptors roster combined — as Atlanta (10-14) snapped a five-game losing skid.

+"I feel like our communication was off," said Barnes.
+"They got a lot of easy threes where they were just walking down to threes, slipping out to threes.

+"Miscommunication with the bigs (on pick-and-roll switches) and things like that.
+We've just got to tighten those things up.
+That was the main difference."

-Bogdan Bogdanovic came off the bench with 20 points and six assists and Clint Capela earned a double-double with 18 points and 15 boards as the Hawks jumped over Toronto into 10th in the Eastern Conference.
+Bogdan Bogdanovic came off Atlanta's bench with 20 points and six assists and Clint Capela earned a double-double with 18 points and 15 boards.

-Scottie Barnes's 23-point performance led Toronto (10-15), while Jakob Poeltl and Pascal Siakam had 15 points apiece.

-The Raptors ended a four-game losing streak with a 135-128 win over Atlanta on Wednesday.

-"Your mentality has to be to go out there from the jump ball and be really aggressive, play with a lot of effort, play for each other and execute the game plan."

-Saddiq Bey made a driving layup ahead of the buzzer as Atlanta built a 30-24 lead with a 7-0 run to close out the first quarter.
-Capela was a dominant force in the paint for the Hawks in the opening period with 10 points and five rebounds.
+Toronto also made only 56 per cent of its free-throw attempts, going 14 for 25 after being fouled.

+"Whenever we have time, we have a chance, we’re trying to get guys to the free-throw line, multiple players, whole team together," said head coach Darko Rajakovic on addressing their poor free-throw shooting.
+"We're trying to practise it and put the pressure and importance of those as well.

+"One game we’re OK and the next game it will drop off."

-Poeltl hit his sixth field goal of the game with just under a minute left in the first half to pull Toronto to within 10 points.
-Atlanta's 59-49 lead heading into intermission was thanks largely to Bogdanovic, who came off the bench to score 13 in the quarter.
+Atlanta's 59-49 lead heading into intermission was thanks largely to Bogdanovic, who came off the bench to score 13 in the second quarter.

-The Raptors turned over the ball nine times for 11 points in the first half to Atlanta's five turnovers for five points.

 Barnes sank a floater and drew the foul, sinking his one free throw, with one minute left in the third to bring Toronto to within nine points, but that was as close as the Raptors would get in the quarter.
 Young had 16 points in the third alone to power the Hawks to their 87-78 lead.